 - Fully automated solutions.
 This is where the movement of the product or materials is carried out by mechanical equipment directed entirely by software systems.

-- Improved productivity on the part of the operatives, with far less time spent unproductively moving from point to point, thus enabling higher throughputs with less resource.
+- Improved productivity on the part of all operatives.
+Far less time is spent unproductively moving from point to point.
+This means far high throughputs with fewer resources.

 - Improved working conditions.
 This includes a reduction in manual effort, which again helps increase productivity.
 It also reduces fatigue, raise morale, and reduces absentee rates.
 This coupled with general improvements in health and safety makes it a win-win situation.

-- Reduced cycle times, as automation speeds up batch-planning, order-picking and packing processes, and can dramatically reduce order-to-delivery cycle times.
+- Reduced cycle times.
+Automation speeds up batch-planning, storage retrieval, order-picking and packing processes, and can dramatically reduce order-to-delivery cycle times as well.

 - Higher space utilisation.
 This is an important factor for many of our clients.
 Automated equipment will usually provide better storage density, often without compromise to stock access.

 - Improved inventory management.
 Stock visibility and control are always high on the priority list for warehouse managers.

 - Improved levels of accuracy which leads to an enhanced customer experience

 - Enhanced security through reducing contact with warehouse operatives and hence exposure to theft.
 A factor that is key for high-value products.

 - Reduced handling errors and damage to product and equipment as automated systems operate at consistent speeds, handling items securely and precisely.